-Applicants not meeting these minimum requirements will not be considered for admission to the School of Physical Therapy.
+Applicants failing to meet all of these minimum requirements will not be considered for admission to the School of Physical Therapy.
 Meeting minimum requirements does not guarantee an applicant interview or admission to the program.
-All applicants and admitted students to the School of Physical Therapy must certify in writing that they are able to perform certain Essential Functions in order to participate and complete program requirements.
-Specific requirements to meet clinical education practicums are outlined in the Student Clinical Education Handbook.
+Specific requirements to meet clinical education practicums are outlines in the Physical Therapy Student Clinical Education Handbook.